-113. In the manner described more fully above, Defendant Officers, while acting as investigators, individually, jointly, and in conspiracy with each other, deprived Plaintiff of his constitutional right to due process and a fair trial.
+115. In the manner described more fully above, Defendant Officers, while acting as investigators, individually, jointly, and in conspiracy with each other, deprived Plaintiff of his constitutional right to due process and a fair trial.

-ANSWER: With regard to the "manner described more fully above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, the invocation of his rights under the Fifth Amendment of the United States Constitution.
-To the extent that the allegations contained in this paragraph purport to apply to him, Defendant Mohammed denies them.
+ANSWER: With regard to the "manner described more fully above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs.
+To the extent that the allegations contained in this paragraph purport to apply to him, Defendant

+Mohammed denies them.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-114. In the manner described more fully above, Defendant Officers deliberately withheld exculpatory evidence from Plaintiff and from state prosecutors, among others, as well as knowingly fabricated false evidence, thereby misleading and misdirecting the criminal prosecution of Plaintiff.
+116. In the manner described more fully above, Defendant Officers deliberately withheld exculpatory evidence from Plaintiff and from state prosecutors, among others, as well as knowingly fabricated false evidence, thereby misleading and misdirecting the criminal prosecution of Plaintiff.

-ANSWER: With regard to the "manner described more fully above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs, including, where appropriate, the invocation of his rights under the Fifth Amendment of the United States Constitution.
+ANSWER: With regard to the "manner described more fully above," Defendant Mohammed incorporates each of his answers to the pertinent preceding paragraphs.
 To the extent that the allegations contained in this paragraph purport to apply to him, Defendant Mohammed denies them.
 Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the remaining allegations contained in this paragraph.

-115. Likewise, in the manner described more fully above, Defendants Philip J. Cline, Debra Kirby, Karen Rowan, and other as-yet-unidentified CPD supervisors, had knowledge of a pattern of misconduct by Watts and his team.
-These Defendant Supervisory Officers knew of a substantial risk that Watts and his team would violate the rights of Mr. Harris and other residents and visitors of the Ida B. Wells complex, and they deliberately chose a course of action that allowed those abuses to continue, thereby condoning those abuses.
+117. Likewise, in the manner described more fully above, Defendant Philip Cline and other as-yet-unidentified CPD supervisors (collectively, "Defendant Supervisory Officers") had knowledge of a pattern of misconduct by Watts and his team.
+These Defendant Supervisory Officers knew of a substantial risk that Watts and his team would violate the rights of Mr. Shannon and other residents and visitors of the Ida B. Wells complex, and they deliberately chose a course of action that allowed those abuses to continue, thereby condoning those abuses.